p0l1t1c1an/IAState-Classwork/CprE430/Notes/Week12/EmailSecurity/Readme.md

     - Medical records
 - Will either log, stop, or encrypt violating emails
 - Data Loss Prevention
+- Authentication as a service ideas
+    - Confirming the reciever
+    - Web portal sign-on
+    - Making suring content is going to who its meant to
+    - Sensitive info is limited access
+    - Alert user for sending info to who they shouldn't
+    - (This is my ideas extended from things Doug said)

 ### Bypass Content Filter
 - Encryption